dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 - `SetDragShadowBuilder`, which sets the <xref:Android.Views.View.DragShadowBuilder> to use when dragging begins.
 - `SetClipData`, which sets the the <xref:Android.Content.ClipData> to use when dragging begins.
-- `SetLocalData`, which sets the local data <xref:Java.Lang.Object> to use when dragging begins.
+- `SetLocalData`, which sets the local data to use when dragging begins.
 - `SetDragFlags`, which sets the <xref:Android.Views.DragFlags> to use when dragging begins.

 For example, use the `SetClipData` method to associate <xref:Android.Content.ClipData> with the dragged item: